AI4BizTech/AI4SupplyChain/README.md

 make dev-backend    # Backend only (http://localhost:8000)
 make dev-frontend   # Frontend only (http://localhost:3000)

-# Populate database with some sample data(must run the following command from the backend directory to use the correct .venv environment):
+# Populate database with some sample data(optional, all of the data in the database will be 0 if this step is skipped):
-cd backend
-uv run python scripts/generate_sample_data.py
+make sample-data

 # Navigate to the following URL to see the UI of the system
 http://localhost:3000